qbead/qbeadWebsite/content/book/progpatterns.md

 a new cellphone comes with pre-installed apps.
 We can use these functions without having to write them ourselves.
 Here is an example function called `max` that takes two numbers as input and returns the larger number.
+The input values are also called the **arguments** of the function.

 ```c++
 int number_a = 5;